spujadas/departure-python/docs/index.md

 Before running `departure` or `departure-web`, set the following environment variables (see below for further instructions) for the public transport operators of interest:

 - National Rail: set the `LDB_TOKEN` environment variable to your National Rail token.
+- Nederlandse Spoorwegen: set the `NS_API_KEY` environment variable to your NS API key.
 - **TODO**